bvankat/double-byline-wordpress-fse/README.md

-# double-byline-wordpress-fse
+# Double Byline Block

-Adds a double byline option to the Wordpress block editor.
-Second author is added through an ACF User field and the block outputs links to both user archives.
+Adds a dynamic block that displays either one or two author bylines, pulling the secondary author from an ACF "Users" field.